Unlikely intersections and the Chabauty-Kim method over number fields: Unlikely intersections among zeroes of iterated integrals

 The case $n=1$ is elementary: in this case $\theta _i $ is of the form $dt_i -\omega _i $, where $\omega _1 ,\ldots ,\omega _{r_1 }$ are closed $1$-forms forming a basis of $H^1 _{\dR} (Z/\overline{\Q }_p )$.
 Suppose

 in $\Omega _{\overline{\Q }_p (V)|\overline{\Q }_p }$.
 Suppose \eqref{relation_level1} is minimal among all non-trivial relations, in the sense that it has a minimal number of nonzero $a_i$ among all relations \eqref{relation_level1} for which the $a_i$ are not identically zero.
 Without loss of generality $a_1$ is non-zero, and re-scaling if necessary, we may assume $a_1 =1$.
-Since $\omega _i $ are in $S_1 $ (and hence closed) for $i\leq r_1 $, we have
+Since $\omega _i $ are closed for $i\leq r_1 $, we have

 in $\Omega ^2 _{\overline{\Q }_p (V)|\overline{\Q }_p }$.
 If all of the $da_i$ are zero in $\Omega _{\overline{\Q }_p (V)|\overline{\Q }_p }$, then we have

 hence the map $H^1 _{\dR}(Z_{\overline{\Q }_p }/\overline{\Q }_p) \to H^1 _{\dR}(V/\overline{\Q }_p)$ has a non-trivial kernel.
 Dually, this implies that the map on Albanese varieties is not dominant, and hence that $V\to Z$ is not dominant, giving a contradiction.